- About Us

 Quality bipolar treatment centers can assess a person to understand what symptoms they experience and what they indicate.

-How Our Bipolar Disorder Treatment Center Works
+How Our Bipolar Disorder Treatment Center in Atlanta Works

 New View Wellness in Atlanta provides bipolar treatment centers that help people understand their mental illnesses.
 We provide full assessments in order to provide the right diagnosis for which type of bipolar disorder the person has.
 From there, we match them with the right type of program to help them.
 Our treatment options include Intensive Outpatient Programs (IOP), Virtual IOP, and Partial Hospitalization Programs (PHP).